casdoor/casdoor-website/docs/provider/idv/alibaba-cloud.md

 ## Requirements

-- Users must have valid Chinese national ID cards (supports both 15-digit and 18-digit ID numbers)
+- Users must have valid national ID cards (supports both 15-digit and 18-digit ID numbers)
 - Both the ID card number and real name fields must be filled in before verification
 - Your Alibaba Cloud account must have sufficient API call quotas